 If you plan to watch TV on the console, you'll need to supply a second HDMI cable, through the system's HDMI-in port.
 You'll then need to run the OneGuide's setup, which isn't too complex.
 We'll get into that in the OneGuide portion of this review.

 When you first switch the system on you'll be met with a setup wizard which will get you connected to the internet for that initial patch.
 It was a sizeable initial download upon release, and with multiple firmware updates since then, you can expect it to take quite a while.
-It's also absolutely required before you can even get to the home screen, so make sure you have both a working internet connection the first time you turn it on, as well as a cup of tea, some snacks and maybe a pillow.
+It's required before you can even get to the home screen, so make sure you have a working internet connection the first time you turn it on.

 The underside of the Kinect has rubber feet that provide a firm grip.
 It's not going to fall off your entertainment center any time soon.
 It can also tilt up and down, with enough range of motion that there shouldn't be any trouble finding the right angle for your living room.